giotto-ai/the-shape-of-chemical-functions/README.md

 Our results show that the structural features found contain good quality informations on the inhibition property for the HIV viruses providing AUC-ROC scores comparable with the state-of-the-art solutions reported [here](https://pubs.rsc.org/en/content/articlehtml/2018/sc/c7sc02664a).

 ## Notebook overview
+In this notebook we want to show how structural features can be inferred by using topological tools.
+In particolar, we provide atoms and bonds embedding for each molecules and, following the pipeline, we show that the classification procedure goes to very good results.
+Moreover, we let the user play with the hyperparameters and classificator model to see if other interesting results appear.

 ## Requirements